-- W. Adult entertainment use: Signs erected on or off site for the purpose of identifying the location of, or advertising an adult entertainment uses are prohibited from depicting or otherwise describing specified anatomical areas or specified sexual activities.[Added 3-14-2000 Town Meeting by Amendment No. 3] - X. Electronic Changing Signs include, but are not limited to, electronic message center (EMC), electronic message sign (EMS), and changeable copy board (CCB) signs that display illuminated messages that can change frequently, can flash, display and/or convey messages in text, graphics, pictures, symbols, multiple colors, rhythms, animation, and/or patterns.
-This sign's message may be changed by the electronic switching of lamps, illuminated tubes, bulbs, and/or through the apparent movement of light.
-These signs are capable of storing and/or displaying single or multiple messages in various formats at varying intervals.
+- (1) Portable signs are permitted in all zoning districts. - (2) Portable signs shall not exceed 12 square feet in area. - (3) No portable sign shall be placed on any lot without a sign permit, and each sign permit shall specify the date of placement and the date of removal. - (4) Only one portable sign shall be placed on a lot at any one time. - (5) No lot shall have portable signs placed upon it for more than 45 days per calendar year. - (6) Said signs shall be installed as required by the provisions of § 143-64. - O. Electronic changing sign: Includes, but is not limited to, electronic message centers (EMC), electronic message signs (EMS), and changeable copy board (CCB) signs that display illuminated messages that can change frequently, flash, or display and/or convey messages in text, graphics, pictures, symbols, multiple colors, rhythms, animation, and/or patterns.
+The sign's message may be changed by the electronic switching of lamps, illuminated tubes, bulbs, and/or through the apparent movement of light.
+Electronic changing signs are capable of storing and/or displaying single or multiple messages in various formats at varying intervals.